Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution due to nonconservative mass transfer: Potential height at the Lagrangian point in eccentric orbits

 where $X$ and $Y$ are the Cartesian coordinates in the plane of the orbit, expressed in units of the instantaneous orbital separation (i.e., $X \equiv X/r$ and $Y \equiv Y/r$), and

-quantifies the deviation of the donor's spin velocity from the orbital angular velocity at periapsis as a function of the eccentricity $e$ and eccentric anomaly $\mathcal{E}$.
-Note that we choose the eccentric anomaly to express $\mathcal{A}(f_{\rm don},e,\mathcal{E})$ for consistency with \hyperref[paperI]{Paper~I}, however other angle parameters, such as true anomaly, are equally valid.
+quantifies the deviation of the donor's spin velocity from the orbital angular velocity at periapsis as a function of the eccentricity $e$ and eccentric anomaly $\mathcal{E}$\footnote {We note that we choose the eccentric anomaly to express $\mathcal{A}(f_{\rm don},e,\mathcal{E})$ for consistency with \citetalias{2025arXiv250905243P}, however other angle parameters, such as true anomaly, are equally valid.}.
+We determine quasi-static Lagrangian points $L_1 -L_5$ by solving $\nabla V =0$ with respect to the coordinates $X$ and $Y$.

-\citet{2007ApJ...660.1624S} showed that the potential can be treated as quasi-static, provided the donor’s dynamical timescale is much shorter than both the orbital and rotational timescales—a condition known as the first approximation \citep{limber1963surface}.
-Under this approximation, the donor's structure is assumed to adjust instantaneously to the changing potential throughout the orbit.
-This allows for the determination of the Lagrangian points $L_1 -L_5$ by solving $\nabla V =0$ with respect to the coordinates $X$ and $Y$.
 Throughout this work, we define the Lagrangian point located behind the accretor as $L_2$ and the one behind the donor as $L_3$, irrespective of the stellar masses.

 In Figure~\ref{fig:potential_heights_true_anomaly}, we show the potential $V$ at the collinear Lagrangian points as a function of orbital phase, normalized to its value at the inner Lagrangian point $L_1$.
 Among these points, the potential at $L_2$ exhibits the strongest dependence on orbital phase, peaking at periapsis ($\nu = 0 \pi$; blue line) and decreasing throughout the rest of the orbit.
 Moreover, the position of the $L_2$ point reaches its maximum distance from the donor at periapsis, while it moves closer at later orbital phases.
 These trends are qualitatively consistent across the entire parameter space.
-Additionally, the relative potential height at $L_2$ decreases with increasing $f_{\rm don}$ (i.e., more supersynchronous donors) and increasing mass ratio $q$ (i.e., more massive donors), while at $L_3$ remains largely constant over the considered range of parameters.
+Additionally, the relative potential height at $L_2$ decreases with increasing $f_{\rm don}$ (i.e., more supersynchronous donors) and increasing mass ratio $q$ (i.e., more massive donors), while at $L_3$ it remains largely constant over the considered range of parameters.
 Finally, the potential height at $L_2$ can be lower than at $L_1$ across a wide region of the parameter space, while at $L_3$ is always higher than at $L_1$.

 In Figure~\ref{fig:colormap_potential_ratios}, we show the ratio of the potential height at $L_1$ to that at $L_2$ at the periapsis of the orbit for $f_{\rm don}= 0.8, 1.0$ and $1.2$, respectively.
 Blue regions (i.e., $V_{\rm L1}/V_{\rm L2} < 1.0$) indicate that the potential at $L_2$ is lower than at $L_1$, while red regions (i.e., $V_{\rm L1}/V_{\rm L2} > 1.0$) indicate the opposite.
 The color intensity reflects the magnitude of the ratio.